mattrussell2/15-docker/README.md

 2. copy the name of the `.snapshot` directory (e.g. `daily.2022-07-03_0010`)
 3. exit from the homework server.
 4. run `pull-backup hwname -s snapshot_directory`
+5. the files will be downloaded into a folder named `hwname-backup-snapshot_dir_name`

-So, if for example you wanted the hw1 files from the `daily.2022-07-03_0010` directory, then you'd run
+For example if you wanted the hw1 files from the `~/.snapshot/daily.2022-07-03_0010` directory on the hw server, then you'd run
 ```
 pull-backup hw1 -s daily.2022-07-03_0010
 ```
-The relevant files will be copied to your local system.
-Note that the directory created is `hw1_backup`, or in the case of the snapshot backup above, `hw1_backup_daily.2022-07-03_0010`
+The relevant homework files from that .snapshot will be copied to your local system in a folder named `hw1-backup-daily.2022-07-03_0010`.